Broxton homers twice, Brewers win 7th straight over Reds 8-2

 TRAINER’S ROOM

 Brewers: Yellich’s back tightened as he ran to first base in the series opener on Thursday.
-Manager Craig Counsell said he could be available in a day or two.
-Broxton took his place in center field.
+Counsell said after the game that it was improving with treatment.

-Reds: Homer Bailey threw 100 pitches in his third minor league rehab appearance on Thursday night without physical problem, but had trouble controlling his fastball, interim manager Jim Riggleman said.
+Reds: Homer Bailey threw 100 pitches in his third minor league rehab appearance on Thursday night without physical problem, but had trouble controlling his fastball, Riggleman said.
 Bailey has been sidelined since June 2 with a sore right knee.
 He’s 1-7 with a 6.68 ERA.

 UP NEXT